code-pushup/cli/examples/plugins/src/file-size/README.md

 4. (Optional) Reference audits (or groups) which you wish to include in custom categories (use `npx code-pushup print-config` to list audits and groups).

-   Assign weights based on what influence each audit and should have on the overall category score (assign weight 0 to only include as extra info, without influencing category score).
+   Assign weights based on what influence each audit and group should have on the overall category score (assign weight 0 to only include it for extra info, without influencing the category score).

    ```js
    import { recommendedRefs as fileSizeRecommendedRefs } from './file-size.plugin';